 Orlando Melbourne International Airport (MLB) serves East Central Florida, including Brevard, Indian River, St. Lucie and Martin counties, generating more than $1 billion annually in economic activity.
 Established in 1929, the Airport is funded through airline fees and grants and receives no direct tax dollars.

-Governed by the seven-member Melbourne Airport Authority, the airport's state-of-the-art facility includes three runways and a 200,000-square-foot terminal serving Delta Air Lines, American Airlines, Elite Airways and Baer Air.
+Governed by the seven-member Melbourne Airport Authority, the airport's state-of-the-art facility includes three runways and a 200,000-square-foot terminal serving Delta Air Lines, American Airlines, Porter Airlines, Elite Airways and Baer Air.

 MLB also is home to an expansive industrial park that includes Florida Tech Research Park and several internationally known aerospace and aviation technology companies, including Harris Corp., Northrop Grumman, Rockwell Collins, L-3, Embraer, General Electric Transportation and Thales.

 - Aviation and aeronautics manufacturing is MLB's fastest-growing segment, with three aircraft manufacturers on site, including Embraer, the world's largest manufacturer of jet aircraft that carry up to 120 passengers.